Colored Markov polycategories and diagrammatic differentiation: Introduction

 The central structure introduced here is the colored Markov polycategory.
 Its objects carry standard Borel spaces and object colors, its morphisms are Markov kernels with morphism colors, and its typed wire connections are mediated by interface kernels.
 We first define uncolored kernel slotwise composition and prove its structural laws by giving trace semantics for finite acyclic diagrams.
 We then add colors and interface systems, obtaining colored kernel slotwise composition and corresponding trace semantics for typed diagrams.
 We also define co-indexed colored Markov polycategories, in which colored Markov polycategories and parameter spaces vary functorially over an indexing category.
 Finally, we prove a bounded diagrammatic differentiation result for finite acyclic parameterized diagrams.
 The result identifies the gradient of an expected scalar objective with the expectation of local reverse-mode contributions at the parameterized vertices.

-All diagrams are finite and acyclic, all measurable spaces are standard Borel, and all interface witnesses are fixed as part of the diagram.
-Copying, discarding, feedback, and learned interface kernels are included only when represented by morphisms.
+The scope of the paper is restricted to the hypotheses under which the trace and differentiation results are proved.
+All diagrams are finite and acyclic, all measurable spaces are standard Borel, and all interface color morphisms are fixed as part of the diagram.
 The differentiation applies to a parameterized diagram in a colored Markov polycategory, while the co-indexed structure transports parameters between states by differentiable pushforwards.
-Bayesian parameter learning, Bayesian decision theory, and cyclic feedback semantics are left as future extensions.